dabdul-wahab1988/neutrosophic_pls/paper.md

 ### Clean Data Bypass

 All N-PLS variants include intelligent detection of clean data and gracefully degrade to sklearn's PLSRegression when neutrosophic weighting would be counterproductive (mean I/F < 0.15 and weight CV < 5%).
-This ensures identical performance to classical PLS on clean datasets while providing robustness when needed.
+This is intended to closely match classical PLS performance on clean datasets while providing robustness when needed.

 ## Neutrosophic Variable Importance in Projection (NVIP)